-- A. To serve as a liaison between the Board of Directors and the Investment Manager; - B. To regularly monitor the actions of the Investment Manager in order to ensure compliance with the Foundation's investment policies and guidelines; - C. To report to the Board of Directors on the performance of the Foundation's investment portfolio semi-annually, or as requested by the Board of Directors, from time to time.
+- A. To serve as a liaison between the Board of Directors and the Investment Manager. - B. To regularly monitor the actions of the Investment Manager to ensure compliance with RCFNS' investment policies and guiding principles. - C. To report to the Board of Directors on the performance of the RCFNS' investment portfolio semi-annually, or as requested by the Board of Directors, from time to time.